ohhmyyjosh/moth-of-the-day/README.md

 ### Environment Variables

 - `DISCORD_BOT_TOKEN`: Your Discord bot token which you can get from the Discord developer portal.
-- `DISCORD_CHANNEL_ID`: The ID of the Discord channel where you want to post the moth images.d
+- `DISCORD_CHANNEL_ID`: The ID of the Discord channel where you want to post the moth images.

 ### Installing Dependencies